ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 #### The SSL Certificate
 There are a lot of great resources online for creating your own SSL certificates.
 [Let’s Encrypt](https://letsencrypt.org/) and [OpenSSL](https://www.openssl.org/) are both great tools with step-by-step tutorials.
 Choose whichever you want and create your own.
 One important note that tripped me up though, is that you’ll need the HTTP port opened.
 A lot of ISPs block this by default so definitely go check before you start.
 If you find yourself blocked by that you can always purchase an SSL from a store online.
 Alternatively you can probably just spin up a VM in Azure/AWS/GCP/whatever and generate it on their networks.

+# Summary
+Overall this was a pretty fun project.
+I don’t have much experience around the web space so breaking everything down and seeing how this stuff works ended up being very interesting.
+However, I’m not done yet.
+There are still a couple of things that need fixing to make this blog a little less annoying to manage.
+Specifically, I’d like to automate the integration and deployment of pages so all these changes I’m making won’t have to be so excruciatingly manual.
+[Part 2 found here.]